 How To Send Faxes From A Computer

-When most people think of faxing, they imagine a big clunky machine that which needs to connect to a phone line and takes up half the space on the office desk.
+When most people think of faxing, they imagine a big clunky machine which needs to connect to a phone line and takes up half the space on the office desk.
 Or maybe they imagine taking a drive to the UPS or FedEx Office store to use their fax machines.
 Either way, it doesn’t exactly scream “convenience”.
-Luckily, it’s incredibly easy to send and receive faxes from your computer – and thanks to online fax services – faxing has never been easier, cheaper, more convenient, or more secure.
+Luckily, you don’t need any of that — your computer, your phone, and even the browser you’re reading this in can all send a fax.
+Thanks to online fax services, faxing has never been easier, cheaper, more convenient, or more secure.

-Faxing is now as easy as logging on to your computer and sending an email.
+Faxing is now as easy as logging on and sending an email.
 In fact, you can fax by email.
-Or you can fax by using your web browser.
-Or by cloud storage services like Google Drive.
-You can fax on Windows, Mac, even on your mobile device.
+Or by a web browser.
+Or via cloud storage services like Google Drive.
+You can fax on Windows, on a Mac, or even from your phone — and the right method depends entirely on what you’re trying to do.

 Why Should You Fax From A Computer?